SYNOPSIS

 -q

-Run quietly, suppressing warning messages about absence of commitids and other minor problems for which the program can usually compensate but which may indicate conversion problems.
+Run quietly, suppressing warning messages (including those about absence of commitids).
 Meant to be used with cvsconvert(1), which does its own correctness checking.

 -T